atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I J
 .
 153 |
 *■ j
 This speech was far from operating in the manner desired.
 It had no other. effest upon Charles than to rouse all his indignation.
 He flung her from him with the utmost; contempt, and would not hear a syllable in her defence.
-Then, turning to his father, he said— — ““see, Sir, how my disobedient behaviour
-“to the best of parents is punished:
+Then, turning to his father, he said— — see, Sir, how my disobedient behaviour to the best of parents is punished:
 »
-“may the severity of my punishment,
-“and the sh’arpnefs of my remorse prevail on you to pardon me!
-Never — “never, my dear father, will I offend “you again." t • ' *
+may the severity of my punishment, and the sh’arpnefs of my remorse prevail on you to pardon me!
+Never — never, my dear father, will I offend you again." t • ' *
 'r t
 • # •